If your Logic Pro projects look like a chaotic tangle of audio spaghetti, you're working the way a lot of producers do.

 Recording before planning is like shopping without a list.
 You'll end up with too much of the wrong stuff.

 Before you hit record, jot down what you need.
-For example, if you’re recording a ballad, you might plan for acoustic guitar, lead vocals, harmonies, strings, and subtle percussion.
+For example, if you're recording a ballad, you might plan for acoustic guitar, lead vocals, harmonies, strings, and subtle percussion.
 Think through the arrangement and decide which parts should come in when.
 This saves you from cluttering your session with unnecessary takes.
+Keep that plan inside the session itself using Track Notes, so your intentions live right next to the tracks they belong to.

 5. Use Naming Conventions That Make Sense